HOSTED-POWER/docs-turbostack-app/Customer Center/DNS.md

 order: 190
 icon: globe
 ---
 # DNS

 The Hosted Power [customer center](https://portal.hosted-power.com/) has an application to manage DNS domains.
 It can be used to manage existing domains or new after registering a new [domain](./Domains.md)

-!!!primary Control panels
+!!!danger Control panels
 if you already use a control panel like `DirectAdmin` or `Cpanel`, we recommend using those internal DNS management tools !!!

 ## Nameservers